oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/encounters.md

 - Pouch of mirror-polish that causes a 1-second reflection delay when applied.

 ### Consequences
-- If you kill needlessly, Valoise hears; −1 with Border Officials.
+- If you kill needlessly, border officials hear; −1 with Border Officials.
 - If you capture Kaspar, he names his employer as a “guildman with a falcon pin.”

 ---